joques/canyon/docs/ideas/research-outline.md

 Research Outline
 ================

-coming soon...
+short intro...

+# Description

+provide a short description of the research project

+# Key Features

+list all features here

+# Topics

-this file will contain a summary of the topics to be covered in this work
+short description of the topics involved in this research